 If you see the grass turning brown, just as it starts, water it profusely.
 You may prevent that grass from dying.

 If you happen to see your dog urinating in an area, flush those spots with extra water and you may avoid the problem completely.

 Consider these possibilities to explain why your grass is turning brown or stays brown.

 The soil can become severely compacted.
 This happens over time in any soil.
 It is worse with heavy clay soils, decomposed granite, or areas that get heavy activity.

 Compacted soils resist moisture penetration.
 As a result, the plants may simply be thirstier than you expect.
 Roots cannot grow and push out in search of water and nutrients.
 Oxygen is diminished or not present in compacted soils, and it is as necessary for soil and plant health as it is for us.

 The soil must be aerated when it is compacted.
 This can be accomplished on a small scale with hand held units or aerator sandals.
-It is not the best approach, but is better than nothing.
+These gizmos are not the best approach, but are better than nothing.

 Significant improvement results from the use of an aerating machine that pulls core plugs out of the soil, rather than just punching holes into the ground.